It is almost the end of 2012, and I think many of us are

 recognized.

-I believe if we can make the “personal” changes, the “professional”
+We believe if we can make the “personal” changes we need, the “professional”

 changes will fall into place.
 There is